fieldtrip/website/workshop/paris2019/handson_raw2erp.md

 Preprocessing involves several steps including defining epochs-of-interest from the dataset, filtering and artifact rejections.
 This tutorial covers how to identify epochs based on the recorded events during the experiment.
 Typically, this requires the use of **[ft_definetrial](/reference/ft_definetrial)**.
 For more details, see the [preprocessing](/tutorial/preprocessing) tutorial.

-The output of ft_definetrial is a configuration structure containing the field cfg.trl.
+The output of **[ft_definetrial](/reference/ft_definetrial)** is a configuration structure containing the field cfg.trl.
 This is a matrix representing the relevant parts of the raw datafile which are to be selected for further processing.
-Each row in the trl-matrix represents a single epoch-of-interest, and the trl-matrix has at least 3 columns.
-The first column defines (in samples) the beginpoint of each epoch with respect to how the data are stored in the raw datafile.
-The second column defines (in samples) the endpoint of each epoch, and the third column specifies the offset (in samples) of the first sample within each epoch with respect to timepoint 0 within that epoch.
+Each row in the `trl` matrix represents a single epoch-of-interest, and the `trl` matrix has at least 3 columns.
+The first column defines (in samples) the begin of each epoch with respect to how the data are stored in the raw datafile.
+The second column defines (in samples) the end of each epoch, and the third column specifies the offset (in samples) of the first sample within each epoch with respect to timepoint 0 within that epoch.

 In this tutorial, we will bypass **[ft_definetrial](/reference/ft_definetrial)** altogether, and create a trl matrix 'by hand', using information obtained from the 'events.tsv' files, which contain the necessary event information, specifically which type of stimulus was presented when.
 In order to extract the events from a given dataset, FieldTrip has the function **[ft_read_event](/reference/ft_read_event)**.
 Each event in the output structure is of a particular type (and may have a specific value), and has an associated sample, which reflects the time point expressed in samples relative to the onset of the data recording.
 According to BIDS, event timing is expressed in units of time in the events.tsv file, and in order to express the event timing in samples, information about the sampling frequency (which is present in the header information of the dataset) needs to be passed into the function as well.

 First, to get started, we need to know which files to use.
 One way to do this, is to work with a subject specific text file that contains this information.
 Alternatively, in MATLAB, we can represent this information in a subject-specific data structure, where the fields contain the filenames of the files (including the directory) that are relevant.
 Here, we use the latter strategy.
-We use the **datainfo_subject** function, which is provided in the **code** folder associated with this course.
+We use the `datainfo_subject` function, which is provided in the `code` folder associated with this workshop.
 If we do the following:

     subj = datainfo_subject(15);

-We obtain a structure that looks something like this:
+We obtain a structure that looks like this:

      subj =